marskar/biof309_fall2018/2018-10-11/projects.md

 This requires that the project contain a top-level script called `__main__.py`.

 The `__main__.py` script can
-- execute all of the code in the project simply by importing each script,
+- execute all of the code in the project by importing each script,
 - accept input from the user, and
 - work even if the project is turned into a zip file, e.g. `my_project.zip`.